-It’s time to look how different elements can be found with Appium and what actually happens on the background when Appium does most of the work for you.
-This is the 16th tip in our 37 Things You Should Know About Appium and with the following blogs, I’ll be focusing more on Appium commands, how to use them effectively and what tricks may be involved.
-As always, I’ll provide some code examples for each and every (popular) programming language that are used with Appium.
+It’s time to look at how different elements can be found with Appium and what actually happens on the background when Appium does most of the work for you.
+This is the 16th tip in our Things You Should Know About Appium and with the following blogs, I’ll be focusing more on Appium commands, how to use them effectively and what tricks may be involved.
+As always, I’ll provide some code examples for each and every (popular) programming language that is used with Appium.

 Mobile App Testing – What’s Under The Hood?

 Appium is for mobile app testing and enables users to execute tests on mobile devices regardless of what OS version is used on devices.
 In short, this is possible as the Appium framework is a wrapper that translates Selenium WebDriver commands to UI Automation (on iOS), uiautomator (Android, API level 17 or higher) or Selendroid (Android, API level 16 or lower) commands, depending on which platform tests are executed on.
 For example, Android version 4.2 and higher are supported via Appium’s own uiautomator libraries and provides the default automation backend used by Appium.
 Download our free Appium beginner’s guide to check if you have a proper setup to successfully find elements with Appium automation engine.